 Writing takes a lot of time, and promoting our content can eat up even more of it.
 You need to be a hawk about finding the promotion channels that matter.
 You shouldn't be putting major effort into a social media channel that simply isn't producing value.
 Why continue?
 You're only eating up valuable time.

 One easy way to save time and still grow traffic is to use a social media promotion schedule.
-With CoSchedule (and our Buffer integration), you can quickly schedule social media messages without even considering the date and/or time that they will publish.
-All you will need to do is add them to your account, and let CoSchedule do the rest.\
+With CoSchedule, you can quickly schedule social media messages without even considering the date and/or time that they will publish.
+All you will need to do is add them to your account, and let CoSchedule do the rest.\Plan out a social sharing timeline, so that you always know when/where to share.

 Anything you can do to trim down the time needed to get the job done makes it more likely that you will actually get the job done.